mosterj/d/README.md

-# LeMonde Discord Bot
+# Groupblox Bot
-Discord bot for LeMonde Airlines.
+Discord bot created for ROBLOX-related servers.

-This bot is not designed to be used outside of the LeMonde Airlines Discord servers, and you probably shouldn't try to use it out of those servers.

 Bot created by Ali365Dash.
 Suggestions and pull requests are always welcome.